 Using a Public Computer

-Adult patrons with a Keller Public Library card or a card from one of the MetrOPAC libraries (Fort Worth, Watauga, Haltom City, Richland Hills, Benbrook and Burleson) may use a public computer by entering their card number on an open computer.
-Computers automatically shut down 15 minutes before closing time.
+Patrons with a Keller Public Library card or a card from one of the MetrOPAC libraries (Fort Worth, Watauga, Haltom City, Richland Hills, Benbrook and Burleson) may use a public computer by entering their card number and last name on an open computer.

-Adults who do not have a library card can reserve a computer as a guest up to three times.
-Stop by the Reference Desk and present a photo ID to reserve a computer as a guest.
-After that, adults will be asked to register for a free computer card that can be used to log onto the public computers or, if they choose, purchase a library card for $25 that can may also be used to borrow materials from our physical and digital collections.
+Patrons who do not have a library card can reserve a computer as a guest by stopping by the Information Desk and presenting a photo ID.
+Alternatively, at the Circulation Desk, adults can register for a free computer card that can only be used to log onto the public computers or purchase a non-resident library card for $25 (annual fee) that can also be used to borrow materials from our physical and digital collections.

-The Keller Public Library offers black-and-white and color printing to patrons, for a fee.
+The Keller Public Library offers black-and-white or color printing to patrons, for a fee.
 All transactions under $5 require cash payment.
 Transactions over $5 may be paid using a credit card.

 The library's copy machine can also be used as a scanner.
-Color or black-and-white images can be scanned as a jpg, tiff or pdf document.
+Color or black-and-white images can be scanned as a jpg or pdf document.
 Documents will be e-mailed to any address you enter before scanning.
-For instructions, please ask the staff for help or see the instructions posted above the copier.
+For instructions, please ask at the Information Desk.
+There is no fee for scanning.